Skye Terrier Articles

 Selecting a Skye terrier puppy can be an exciting proposition but take care that you do not throw caution to the wind and choose the wrong puppy for your family.
 Puppies have personalities just like people.
 In addition to various breed traits that are common to all Skye terrier puppies each puppy will have its very own temperament that is unique to that puppy and have a huge impact on how well the puppy in question fits with the lifestyle of you and your family. [...]

-There are very few experiences that can be shared between a dog and an owner that will have quite the profound impact upon the relationship as showing your Skye Terrier will have.
+There are very few experiences that can be shared between a dog and an owner that will have quite the profound impact upon the relationship that showing your Skye Terrier will have.
 Showing any dog can be a stressful event.
 Showing a dog that is headstrong and has natural tendencies to be aggressive to strange people and animals adds another level to the insanity.
 This isn't meant to discourage you from showing your Skye Terrier only to paint a fairly accurate picture of some of the challenges that await you. [...]

 Skye terriers have their own unique personalities.
 As a breed they are actually hard to put a pinpoint of breed trait labels on because so many of them defy their traditional labels.
 This breed has a long history of status as both a working dog and a pet.
 Sometimes they have been both within the same household.
 They are great for hunting small game such as foxes.
 They also make loyal companions for the humans they chose often merely toleration other humans. [...]